Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 ABS data from the ABS shows where people are moving.
 Sydney locals are heading to the Central Coast and Newcastle.
 Melbourne locals are moving to Geelong and Ballarat.

 This is not random.
 People moving leads to price growth.
 You can see this in market trends.
 This growth shows up 18 to 36 months before most buyers notice.
-Use free property data Australia to research moving patterns.
+Use free property data Australia to look up moving patterns.

 The 2025 Snapshot